 M’ret was waiting for her on her return.
 “We have found the plans of the Old City.
 There is no underground system of caves.
 The original City was raised to the ground, the Core and the Outer Parameter built over it.
 The City was completed before the waters were released to fill the canal.”
 T’Pol realised that unwittingly she had been provided with another answer or maybe M’ret was part of this.
 He was telling her the truth of what happened in an oblique way.
 The steps belonged to the current era.
 A plan began to formulate in her mind.

 She entered her quarters and closed the shutters.
 It was late afternoon.
-How would he be?
+She was aware he was calling to her How would he be?

 She could feel the tears rolling down his face..

 and he was gone.

 She knew he was still alive, but something was happening which was so violent it broke his concentration.
 She would have known if he had died, but it was clear she must act tomorrow she could not wait another day.
 She summoned M’ret but for more than one task.

 “M’ret I wish to speak to the Senate in the morning of tomorrow.
 If he is not found by first light we have to assume he has died and if I am stop this war I must return to the Alliance with an answer.”
 “Is that wise.”
 “May I?”
 She walked toward M’ret looked at him intently and took his face.
 The three fingers in the customary position M’ret’s eyes closed.”Remember.”